Control of Pests and Diseases

 Description

 Oozing juices out of the coconut trees is a common occurrence.
-However if the tree is infected with fungus “Cerosistas Paradoxa” treatment must be done to control the disease.
+However, if the tree is infected with the fungus “Cerosistas Paradoxa” treatment must be done to control the disease.

 Damage and how to recognize

 ⦿ Tissues under the bark where the sap is oozing out will turn yellowish and later will become brownish and get rotten away.
-Finally the whole area will get decayed leaving out only the fibre.
-Places where the sap oozes out will gather together and form large oozing out areas.
-After some time oozing will stop and the sap will get thickened and become like a gum.
+Finally, the whole area will get decayed leaving out only the fibre.
+Places, where the sap oozes out, will gather together and form large oozing-out areas.
+After some time oozing will stop and the sap will get thickened and become like gum.

 ⦿ This could be seen in the trees infected with the “Ganodarma” fungus.
 It is very seldom such infected trees available in Sri Lanka and the special feature is forming mushrooms on the trunk closer to the ground level.